axiom-data-science/ocean-model-skill-assessor/docs/demo_cli.md

 from IPython.display import Code, Image
 ```

-# Demo of `ocean-model-skill-assessor` with known data files
+# CLI demo of `ocean-model-skill-assessor` with known data files

 This demo runs command line interface (CLI) commands only, which is accomplished in a Jupyter notebook by prefacing commands with `!`.
 To transfer these commands to a terminal window, remove the `!` but otherwise keep commands the same.